 Rates are paid in Kenya pursuant to the Rating Act.
-Rates are levied by county governments in relation to properties in urban areas and cities in order to meet all liabilities that need to be discharged out of the general rate fund.
+Rates are levied by county governments in relation to properties in urban areas in order to meet all liabilities that need to be discharged out of the general rate fund.

 The following are exempt from CGT:

 Depreciation deductions do not apply to buildings.
 Such deductions do, however, apply to furniture and fittings in a building.

 Under Section 20(1) of the ITA, REITs are exempt from corporation tax but are subject to withholding tax on interest, income and dividends.

 Exemption is not automatic; the REIT must apply for exemption under the ITA Registered Unit Trust/Collective Investment Scheme (Rules 2003) and must show that:

 Stamp duty is not applicable to transfers of real estate to a REIT.
 This is in accordance with Legal Notice No 73 of 2008, which provides that any instrument executed in respect of the transfer of property on setting up a listed property investment vehicle is exempt from the provisions of the SDA.